Draw a Banana figure.

 There are four main body types.
 These are Hourglass, The Pear, The Apple; and the Banana.
 In this tutorial, I will be showing you a quick and easy way to sketch a basic banana shape figure using simple easy to follow instructions.

 The Banana or rectangle body shape is always associated with a sporty or boyish/masculine appearance having almost no distinct proportions.

 The shoulders, bust and hips all run in a straight line and have virtually the same measurements.
 There are no obvious or distinct curves to speak of that define a feminine shape and women with a banana-shaped figure also tend to have a broader back.

 However Women with a banana-shaped figure do tend to have good shaped slim arms and great slender legs, they also nearly always have smaller breasts.

-Woman with a Banana/rectangle shaped figure also have flatter, less defined buttocks unlike those associated with the more curvy Hourglass and Pear shaped figures.
+Woman with a Banana/rectangle shaped figure also has flatter, less defined buttocks unlike those associated with the more curvy Hourglass and Pear shaped figures.